Last Year: 648 crash deaths occurred on Arkansas roads.*

 - Drowsy Driving.

 The four “Ds” of Impaired Driving can be—one more word that starts with a D, deadly.
-Statistics show a third of traffic crash related deaths are attributable to alcohol.
-Distracted driving fatalities are increasing annually.
+Statistics show in 2019 an average of one alcohol-impaired-driving fatality occured every 52 Minutes.* Distracted driving fatalities are increasing annually.
 While NHTSA and other researchers are studying the best ways to get identifiable and conclusive data on drugged and drowsy driving, both are responsible for thousands of lives lost each year on our nation’s roads.
 Click here for more on Impaired Driving.

 Seat Belts Save Lives